austynwhaley/notetaker/README.md

 ### How to test application:

-#### Type a title and some text into the input fields and click the save button and once it is saved you can delete them by clicking on the delete icon
+#### Type a title and some text into the input fields then click the save button, once itss saved you can delete them by clicking on the delete icon located in the sidebar

 ---